-Undergraduates of any of the following cognate disciplines should consider applying for this course:
+Graduates of any of the following cognate disciplines who have health informatics experience should consider applying for this course:

 - Healthcare Professionals

-- Care Business Administration and Management in Health Care.
+- Business Administration and Management in Health Care

 Non-graduates are also welcome to apply.
 All applications are considered on individual merit, taking into account any relevant work experience.
 Should you have qualifications below the required minimum or lack a suitable first degree, please feel encouraged to submit an application if you have at least two years of experience in health informatics or related fields.

-Applicants who are not first-language English speakers must provide one of the following qualifications: IELTS Academic: 6.5 (minimum of 6.0 in each part) TOEFL IBT: 93 (20 in each part) Pearson PTE Academic: 62 (51 in communicative skill) Cambridge CPE: Grade C Sijil Pelajaran Malaysia: Grade 6 or above+
+Applicants who are not first-language English speakers must provide one of the following qualifications: IELTS Academic: 6.5 (minimum of 6.0 in each part).

 Months of entry